 7. Try a long exposure

 Are you looking to try something new with your outdoor photos this spring?
-Try a drag landscape: Pan the camera upwards during a long exposure and it will give you a totally new effect!
+Try using long exposures, or slow shutter speeds, to blur moving elements such as water, cars, or clouds.
+It will give you a totally new effect!